-some marviduais more than once.

-Number

-al number includes individuals who may have been counted more than once during the g period (e.g., anonymous hotline services).

-2. Is your agency able to track individuals throughout the Federal fiscal year?
+- ☐ The total number includes individuals who may have been counted more than once during the reporting period. - 2.
+Is your agency able to track individuals throughout the Federal fiscal year?

 INSTRUCTIONS: Answer "yes" to this question if, during each quarter and from one quarter to the next throughout the Federal fiscal year, you will be able to identify individuals as either new or continuing since Quarter 1.
-The response to this question should be consistent across reporting periods unless there is a change in your organization's data collection process.
-If the response changes from the previous quarter, you will be prompted to confirm the change and provide an explanation for the change in tracking ability.
-Your explanation should provide understanding regarding your current tracking methods.